 Thank you for inspiring Alaskan kids to produce the fantastic work we see every year at the Alaska Science & Engineering Fair!

-Hint for Senior High Especially!
+Hint for Senior High Projects!

 The teacher or adult mentor's help is required with the students' paperwork.
 For senior high, DO THE PAPERWORK FIRST, BEFORE THE FIRST DAY OF RESEARCH!
 Senior high students will also need help with the Scientific Review process.